Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Data Analysis

-The derived target light curves are modelled using \texttt{batman}~\citep{Kreidberg2015}, with modeling parameters summarized in Table~\ref{table:para}.
+The derived target light curves were modeled using \texttt{batman}~\citep{Kreidberg2015}, with the modeling parameters summarized in Table~\ref{table:para}.
 To provide a reasonable reference for the eclipse depths in the CO and CH4$_{\rm on}$ filters, we built a forward model of WASP-33\,b's dayside atmosphere with \texttt{petitRADTRANS}~\citep{molliere2019} using the retrieval results of \citet{finnerty2023}, and then compared the modeled planetary spectrum to the host star's stellar spectrum; accounting for the filters' bandwidths and transmission profiles with the \texttt{species}~\citep{stolker2020} yielded the reference eclipse depths.
-While background-related polynomial baseline of the NIR secondary eclipse light curves have been widely reported\citep{croll2010,wangwei2013,chenguo2014,shi2023}, we did not detect such features in our data.
-This absence is likely attributed to the dominant influence of WASP-33's pulsations, which may significantly overshadow instrumental or background effects.
+Although background-related polynomial baselines of the NIR secondary eclipse light curves have been widely reported\citep{croll2010,wangwei2013,chenguo2014,shi2023}, we did not detect such features in our data.
+This absence can probably be attributed to the dominant influence of WASP-33's pulsations, which may significantly overshadow instrumental or background effects.

-\subsection{Finding the 'best' light curve}
+\subsection{Finding the "best" light curve}

-It is well recognized in our previous work and literature that for almost every combination of $D$ and RSG, the obtained light curve can be fitted with an eclipse-wise light curve plus various noises, with slightly different eclipse depths, uncertainties and best-fitting residuals.
-This highlight the necessity to find the `best' combination of $D$ and RSG, which gives the `best' light curve that has the smallest fitting residuals while no noticeable hint for overfitting.
+It is well recognized in our previous work and the literature that for almost every combination of $D$ and RSG, the obtained light curve can be fitted with an eclipse-wise light curve plus various noises, with slightly different eclipse depths, uncertainties and best-fitting residuals.
+This highlights the need to find the "best" combination of $D$ and RSG, which gives the "best'' light curve that has the smallest fitting residuals with no noticeable hint of overfitting.
 To do so, we follow the methodology described in \cite{shi2023}, developed from \citet{croll2015}.
-The key idea of this method is to find a balance between underfitting and overfitting, by combining the two parameter, rms and $\beta$, whereas rms is the root-mean-square of the residual light curve after subtracting the best-fit model, and $\beta$ is the ratio of the residuals to the Gaussian noise expectation as defined in \cite{winn2008}.The method to derive $\beta$ is described in details in Section~\ref{subsec:lc_fitting}.
+The key idea of this method is to find a balance between underfitting and overfitting, by combining the two parameters, rms and $\beta$, where rms is the root-mean-square of the residual light curve after subtracting the best-fit model, and $\beta$ is the ratio of the residuals to the Gaussian noise expectation as defined in \cite{winn2008}.The method to derive $\beta$ is described in detail in Sect.~\ref{subsec:lc_fitting}.